Radio astronomical images object detection and segmentation: A benchmark on deep learning methods: Acknowledgements

 \section{Acknowledgements}

 The research leading to these results has received funding from the Horizon 2020 research and innovation programme of the European Commission under grant agreement No. 863448 (NEANIAS), from the INAF PRIN TEC programme (CIRASA), and from the MOSAICo (Metodologie Open Source per l’Automazione Industriale e delle procedure di CalcOlo in astrofisica) project, co-funded by the EU, Fondo Europeo di Sviluppo Regionale - Programma Operativo Nazionale Imprese e Competitività 2014-2020. \\ We thank the authors of the following software tools and libraries that have been extensively used in this work: \caesar{}~\citep{riggi2016caesar,riggi2019caesar}, astropy~\citep{astropy2013,astropy2018}, ds9~\citep{ds9}, \textsc{dvc}.
 We also acknowledge the contribution made by Andrea Pilzer in improving this work.
+This preprint has not undergone peer review or any post-submission improvements or corrections.
+The Version of Record of this article is published in Experimental Astronomy, and is available online at https://doi.org/10.1007/s10686-023-09893-w

 \begin{appendices}